Kenure House

-Kenure House (Ceann Iubhair – headland of the yew trees). was a large Georgian house and estate in Rush, County Dublin, Ireland.
-The main house was constructed between 1703 and 1713 by the Duke of Ormond on the grounds of an earlier house but was destoyed by fire and rebuilt around 1827.
+Kenure House (Ceann Iubhair – headland of the yew tree) was a large Georgian house and estate in Rush, County Dublin, Ireland.
+The main house was constructed between 1703 and 1713 by the Duke of Ormond on the grounds of an earlier house but was destroyed by fire and rebuilt around 1827.
 A later portico and further additions were added in 1842 to a design by George Papworth.
-The main house was demolished by Dublin Corporation in 1978 and the granite portico is the only portion of the main house which still stands as of 2022.
+The main house was demolished by Dublin County Council in 1978 and the granite portico is the only portion of the main house which still stands as of 2022.

 History

 The ancient manor of Rush was held by the Butlers of Kilkenny who were later to become the Earls and Dukes of Ormonde.
 The family lost the estate and lands in 1641 when they took the side of the king but gained them again in 1660 when they were restored by King Charles II.

 During the periods of the Earl of Ormond's exile and confiscation of lands, the Hamilton baronets resided at the house and estate.
 On 14 April 1668, George Hamilton, 4th Baron Hamilton of Strabane is recorded as dying at the property while Claud Hamilton, 4th Earl of Abercorn is also recorded as being born at the property in 1659.

 James Butler, 2nd Duke of Ormonde inherited the house and lands in 1703 and constructed what was to be the last estate house to be built on the lands, however owing to his support of the Jacobite army he had to flee to France and his land was confiscated and vested in the crown.

 Around 1714, Robert Echlin purchased the land and house which was then called Rush House and his second son Henry Echlin (1652–1725) was the first to occupy the property.
 His own son predeceased him and Henry was succeeded by his grandson Sir Robert Echlin, 2nd Baronet (1699–1757).

 After the death of Sir Robert Echlin, 2nd Baronet (1699–1757) and Elizabeth, Lady Echlin (1704-1782), the title and house passed to his nephew Sir Henry Echlin, 3rd Baronet (1740–1799) who lost the house to gambling debts.
 Sir Robert's daughter Elizabeth who married Francis Palmer then took the opportunity to buy the property.
 The house was then owned by various members of the Palmer family.

 Austin Cooper visited the house on 9 June 1783 and stated in his book An 18th Century Antiquary:

 In 1964, Colonel R H Fenwick-Palmer, the last of the line, sold the house and lands to the Irish Land Commission.
 The contents were also sold in an auction by J.H.
 North & Co.
 Ltd. in September 1964.
-The house was allowed to further deteriorate by Dublin City Council and was demolished in 1978.
+The house was allowed to further deteriorate by Dublin County Council and was demolished in 1978.

 As of 2022, some of the grounds form a public park and pitches including Kenure cricket ground while much of the rest of the original estate is now housing and agricultural land.